Leaving New Jersey for South Florida: Which Market Actually Fits Your Budget

 If you know your town and have a rough budget, start with the guide for your town — the specific pages cover community details, what surprises buyers from that market, and how to actually narrow it down.

-If you're earlier than that — still orienting to the geography, still figuring out whether Delray or Boca makes more sense for your situation — the broader NY and NJ relocation guide to Delray Beach is a good starting point.
+If you're earlier than that — still orienting to the geography, still figuring out whether Delray or Boca makes more sense for your situation — start with the Delray vs Boca vs Boynton comparison guide.
+It covers how each area actually feels to live in before you commit to touring either.
+The broader NY and NJ relocation guide to Delray Beach goes deeper on Delray specifically once you've narrowed it down.

 And if you want to talk through your situation directly before you commit to touring anything, I'm happy to help.
 Most buyers who reach out aren't ready to make an offer — they're trying to figure out whether the move makes sense at all.
 That's a useful conversation to have early.